-Now, we can scan Process / Program with the help of PID because PID is associated with the process.
+Now, we can scan the Process / Program with the help of PID because PID is associated with the process.
 Let's find Process/Program using the given port by following the command.

 Here, we have 5720 PID, and let's find the process associated with it.